Top 25 Legal Pages For Your WordPress Website

 Harassment

 Lastly, Copyright infringement refers to the use of copyright-protected material without permission.
 The right of use and production remains with the copyright holder.
 Individuals and organizations can register for copyright for their works for protection.
-Other parties can be given permission to use those works through licensing.
+Other parties can be permitted to use those works through licensing.
 Hence, you need to give clear notice of copyrights on the website.

 Did you know?
 The Australian privacy act is much older than many other popular privacy laws of the world, including GDPR and CCPA.
 Learn more in our dedicated article on the Australian Privacy Policy Principles.